Excel KPI Dashboard (Table of Contents)

 Step 2: Under Options > Click on Add-ins.
 You’ll be able to see the screen as shown below.

 Step 5: Now, the actual work begins.
-Under the PowerPivot tab in your excel file, click on Manage.
+Under the PowerPivot tab in your Excel file, click on Manage.

-Step 11: Now, in order to create a KPI report, we need to slice and dice our data under the pivot table.
+Step 11: To create a KPI report, we need to slice and dice our data under the pivot table.
 Click on the Pivot Table tab under PowerPivot.
 Once you click it, a new window named Create PivotTable will appear in which you have to select the data from PowerPivot, and it asks you whether you want a pivot table under a new sheet or on the same sheet.
 I will prefer to go with the same sheet and then will provide the range on which the pivot table should be added.
 Click OK once done.

 Step 12: Select the data under rows, columns, and values, as shown below.